LiuPengJugx/TORN-Join/README.md

 ## TORN Layout for Distributed Joins

 This is the source code of the paper TORN, which is mainly oriented to distributed join scenarios, optimizing the data layout for multi-table queries, single-table queries and the co-partitioning of blocks on its basis.
-Its main execution process is: a) train MLP predictor to predict historical queries; b) build adaptive partition trees based on predicted (multi-table and single-table) queries; c) form partition files (parquet) by routing data based on partition trees; d) conduct experiments using evaluation metrics; e) execute experiments on spark.
+Its main execution process is: a) train MLP predictor to predict historical queries _<workload_predictor.py>_; b) build adaptive partition trees based on predicted (multi-table and single-table) queries _<partition_algorithm.py>_; c) form partition files (parquet) by routing data based on partition trees _<data_routing.ipynb>_; d) conduct experiments using evaluation metrics _<experiment.py / experiment.ipynb>_; e) execute experiments on spark _<query_routing.ipynb>_.

 #### 1. Project Structure